Digital Learning Team

 Phone: (414) 288-4991

-Christina Johnson joined the Center for Teaching and Learning team in 2018.
+Christina Johnson joined the Department of Digital Learning team in 2018.
 She is responsible for D2L technology education and training.
 Her Master’s degree was completed at UW-Milwaukee in Administrative Leadership with a focus in educational technology and instructional design.
 She has higher education experience in a variety of areas including teaching, advising and instructional design.

 Christina’s interests include trail biking with her daughter and husband, gardening, farmer’s markets and birding.